sparkflows/sparkflows-docs/docs/user-guide/connectors/databricks.rst

 Databrikcs
 ==========

-Fire Insights has a processor that allows you to connect with databrikcs table and dbfs file system.
+Fire Insights has a processor that allows you to connect with databrikcs table and DBFS file system.

 Read Databricks table in Workflow
 ---------------------------------